 The aim of this Supplementary Planning Document (SPD) is to provide clear guidance in respect of Bath & North East Somerset Council's approach to Section 106 Planning Obligations.
-The planning policy basis for this SPD is set out within the National Planning Policy Framework (NPPF) (March 2012), National Planning Practice Guidance (NPPG) (March 2014) and Policy CP13 (Infrastructure Provision) of the Council's adopted Core Strategy.
-This SPD supersedes the Planning Obligations SPD published in 2009 and also Appendix C of the Bath Western Riverside SPD (March 2008, as updated in July 2014).
+The planning policy basis for this SPD is set out within the National Planning Policy Framework (NPPF) (2021), Planning Practice Guidance (PPG) and the Council's adopted Local Plan (Core Strategy and Placemaking Plan).
+This SPD supersedes previous Planning Obligations SPDs.

-The SPD provides guidance in relation to Planning Obligations in respect of 9 key policy areas:
+The SPD provides guidance in relation to Planning Obligations in respect of the following key policy areas:

-- Affordable Housing including Extracare Housing
+- Affordable Housing including Extra Care Housing

 - Transport Infrastructure Works

 - Public Transport

+- Green Infrastructure, Green Space and Recreational Facilities

-- Green Infrastructure
+- Adoption of On-Site Green Space, Allotments and Landscaping Schemes

 - Tree Replacement

-- Adoption of On-Site Green Space, Allotments and Landscaping Schemes
+- Biodiversity Net Gain

+- Carbon Offsetting

 - Site Specific Targeted Recruitment and Training in Construction

 - Fire Hydrants

 - Education Facilities

+- Other Site-Specific Measures

 The SPD sets out in detail the national and local planning policy context and demonstrates how the SPD is in conformity with this policy background.
-It also contains information in relation to the way that Development Management Planning Officers will prioritise planning obligations; the process that will be followed by the Council in seeking planning obligations; the drafting of legal agreements and the liability for costs associated with the preparation of such agreements.
+It also contains information in relation to the way that Development Management Planning Officers will secure planning obligations; the process that will be followed by the Council in seeking planning obligations; the drafting of legal agreements and the liability for costs associated with the preparation of such agreements.

-The SPD also sets out the way that the Council will consider the impact of planning obligations on the viability of development proposals; how the Council will ensure that there is no duplication between Section 106 planning obligations and the Community Infrastructure Levy (CIL); and the Council's approach to the monitoring of the delivery of planning obligations, including the Monitoring Fee that will be required.
+The SPD also sets out the way that the Council will consider the impact of planning obligations on the viability of development proposals; and the Council's approach to the monitoring of the delivery of planning obligations, including the Monitoring Fee that will be required.

-The SPD then addresses each of the 9 topic areas detailed above in turn, providing background information to each obligation type, the planning policy context for the obligation, the relevant trigger for an obligation to be sought, the level of contribution that will be required and contact details to obtain further information in respect of each obligation.
+The SPD then addresses each of the 11 topic areas detailed above in turn, providing background information to each obligation type, the planning policy context for the obligation, the relevant trigger for an obligation to be sought, the level of contribution that will be required and contact details to obtain further information in respect of each obligation.
+It also sets out some examples of other Site-Specific measures.

-Lastly, the Appendices to the SPD set out additional relevant supporting information, working examples of the calculation of obligations and pro forma agreements for use by developers.
+Lastly, the Appendices to the SPD set out additional relevant supporting information, working examples of the calculation of obligations for affordable housing for use by developers.

-For more information on the Planning Obligations Supplementary Planning Document please contact the Planning Policy team at: planning_policy@bathnes.gov.uk
+For more information on the Planning Obligations Supplementary Planning planning_policy@bathnes.gov.uk www.bathnes.gov.uk/planningpolicy